mechcarbide/mechcarbide/content/posts/which-land-clearing-machine-is-right-for-you.md

 *(Image Source: cat.com)*

 Think of these as the multitools of land clearing.
 With a front bucket for loading and a backhoe arm for digging, they can do a bit of everything.
-They're great for small- to medium-scale sites where flexibility and mobility are important.
+This might be the reason that backhoe loaders are found on almost every construction site.
+Compared to big, single-purpose machines like excavators, backhoe loaders are much more compact.
+Therefore, they're great for small- to medium-scale sites where flexibility and mobility are important.

 ### Articulated Dump Trucks